piercefreeman/mountaineer/create_filzl_app/README.md

 # Project Template

 CLI to setup a basic scaffolding for filzl.
-Provides a simple base project that can be executed via pipx. pipx is similar in nature to npx, except it's not installed by default alongside npm.
-Follow their [install guide](https://pipx.pypa.io/stable/installation/) to get started.
+This provides a simple base project that can be generated via pipx.

-Once pipx is installed, you can call the latest create-filzl-app logic without installing the package globally.

 ```bash
 pipx run create-filzl-app new
 ```

+## Installing pipx

+pipx is similar in nature to npx, except it's not installed by default alongside npm.
+Follow their [install guide](https://pipx.pypa.io/stable/installation/) to get started.

+Once pipx is installed, you can call the latest create-filzl-app logic without installing the package globally.

 ## Development